privacy-scaling-explorations/zkevm-specs/specs/opcode/5AGAS.md

 ## Procedure

-The `GAS` opcode gets the amount of available gas, including the correspoding reduction for the cost of the instruction itself.
+The `GAS` opcode gets the amount of available gas, including the corresponding reduction for the cost of the instruction itself.

 ## EVM behaviour